How to Track WordPress Categories in Google Analytics (The Simple Way)

 Do you want to filter out your own traffic in Google Analytics?
 Then find out how to stop Google Analytics from tracking logged-in users in WordPress.

-Please follow us on Twitter, Facebook and YouTube for more free tutorials.
+Please follow us on Twitter, Facebook and YouTube for more tutorials and Google Analytics tips.

 Want to Try MonsterInsights for Free?